trasta298/tipzeny/English.md

 ## A hidden command only available for the New Year Day
 **Caution:** The following command contains Japanese Kanjis, you may need Copy and Paste.
 ### @￰rintips お年玉 (Twitter account ID starting with @, required) (amount to tip, required) (any comment, optional)
-Alias of `tip` command.
+You can send a New Year present.

 ### @￰rintips お賽銭 (amount to tip, required) (any comment, optional)
 You can make a money offering.
-More you make a money offering, I will be happier.
+More you make, I will be happier.